圓同太虚 Perfect it is, like vast emptiness

 That singleness is known as emptiness, wherein the universe does not exist in the beginning, end or middle, but by which the universe is pervaded at all times. – Adi Shankara

-It is told again by the Tathagata that this Reality is perfectly uniform and undifferentiated.
-By Reality is meant Bodhi (enlightenment).
-That is, this pure Mind that is the source of all things is the very same in all sentient beings, in all the Buddha-lands, and also in all the other worlds, together with mountains, oceans, etc., forms and formless things.
-They are all the same, and there are no characteristics that distinguish this object from that.
-This pure Mind, the source of all things, is always perfect and illuminating and all-pervading.
-People are ignorant of this and take what they see or hear or think of or know for Mind itself; their insight is then veiled and unable to penetrate into the essence itself, which is clear and illuminating.
-When you realize no-mind (wu-hsin) without any interference, the essence itself is revealed to you.
-It is like the sun coming out: its illumination penetrates the ten quarters and there is nothing that will obstruct its passage.
+It is told again by the Tathagata that this Dharma is perfectly empty and unbroken.
+By Dharma is meant bodhi.
+That is, this pure Mind, source of all things, is the very same in all sentient beings.
+In all the Buddha-lands, and also in all other worlds together with their mountains, oceans, etc., form and formless, all is the same, and no marks distinguish one thing from another.
+This pure Mind, source of all things, is always perfect and illuminating and all-pervading.
+People are ignorant of this and take what they see or hear or think of or know for Mind itself;* their insight is then veiled and unable to penetrate into the essence itself, which is clear and illuminating.
+When you realize no-mind without any interference, the essence itself is revealed to you.
+It is like the sun coming out: its illumination penetrates the ten quarters and nothing obstructs its passage.
 (Suzuki, 1935, p.
 81)